Skip to content

 Legacy and Influence

-When Satoshi Nakamoto created Bitcoin, he may have been aware of Szabo's work, as the similarities are striking.
+When Satoshi Nakamoto created Bitcoin, the similarities between the two systems were striking.
 Some observers have even speculated that Szabo himself might be Satoshi Nakamoto, though Szabo has denied this and the evidence remains circumstantial.